 Stroup graduated law school in 1968 at the height of the Vietnam War and the anti-war movement.
-Like many of his generation, he was doing everything possible to try to find a way to stay out of that war because too many of his contemporaries were coming home in body bags, and he did not want to think about that fate.
+Like many of his generation, he was doing everything possible to try to stay out of that war.
+Too many of his contemporaries were coming home in body bags.
+He did not want to think about that fate.

-So, in 1968 a group called the National Lawyers Guild, which is still around and is a good group of radical left lawyers, made themselves available to provide advice to people who wanted to try to avoid the draft.
+So, in 1968 a group called the National Lawyers Guild made themselves available to provide advice to people who wanted to try to avoid the draft.

 They actually reached out and offered Stroup a number of things.
 First, they offered to put him in touch with some psychiatrists in Baltimore who would say he was gay.
-Back then, if you were gay, it wasn’t a matter of ‘don’t ask, don’t tell’, the army or the military just simply didn’t want you.
+Back then, if you were gay, it wasn’t a matter of ‘don’t ask, don’t tell.’
+The army or the military just didn’t want you.

 “Wow.
-I thought that was a kind of an intriguing possibility, but I was married at the time and had a small child, and my wife wasn’t terribly comfortable with that,” he said.
+I thought that was a kind of an intriguing possibility, but I was married at the time and had a small child.
+My wife wasn’t terribly comfortable with that,” he said.

-So, finally, the third option they came up with was a deferment based on critical skills called the critical skills deferment, and it was the provision in the draft act that said if the work that you were doing on the home front was important enough, then your draft board could give you a waiver from serving in the military and instead of that, you served those same two years at the domestic job you had, which in theory was important because of the health, safety, and welfare of the country.
+So, finally, the third option they came up with was a deferment based on critical skills.
+It was a provision in the draft act that said if the work that you were doing on the home front was important enough.
+Then your draft board could give you a waiver from serving in the military.
+Instead you served those same two years at the domestic job you had, which in theory was important because of the health, safety, and welfare of the country.

-Ironically, Stroup had just been offered a job by a commission called the National Commission on Product Safety with Ralph Nader.
-It was a presidential commission, it sounded important, and the draft board gave Stroup a deferment about two weeks before his report date!
+Ironically, Stroup had just been offered a job by the National Commission on Product Safety with Ralph Nader.
+It was a presidential commission.
+It sounded important, and the draft board gave Stroup a deferment about two weeks before his report date!

 Stroup had started smoking marijuana while a freshman at Georgetown law school.
 By the time the commission was over in 1970, he had been smoking for about five years.
-At that point, he was too old to be drafted, and so for the first time, Keith Stroup had a choice to do what he wanted and decided he wanted to do public interest law.
+At that point, he was too old to be drafted.
+So for the first time, Keith Stroup had a choice to do what he wanted.
+He decided he wanted to do public interest law.
 But the issue he wanted to work on was legalizing marijuana.

-So in late 1970, along with some friends that he knew had a similar interest, he sat down and began to put together the outline for NORML.
+So in late 1970, along with some friends that he knew had a similar interest, he sat down and began to outline NORML.